favourojo/tswd-dataviz-portfolio/critique-by-design.md

 Synthesis:

-A pattern I noticed in the feedback was the people I interviewed did not like the new color palette I used because the red-green diverging palette was confusing to understand the difference in numbers.
+A pattern I noticed in the feedback was the people I interviewed did not like the new color palette I used because the red-green diverging palette was confusing to understand how the numbers differed.
 Also, the phrases for the columns were not as easy to understand as I thought when I first saw the visualization.
 The people I interviewed stated that they wished there was more information about the columns.
 Similarly, they believed there were too many columns and they could be grouped to make readability better for the audience.
 The design changes that makes the most sense for my final redesign would be changing the color palette and grouping the columns.

 ## Step five: build the solution